 You can read guides on how to find your companies authentication code, and how to register as a business or file your self-assessment online.
 Then, all you need to do is keep your invoices and recipes, file them and keep track of all of your earnings with a simple spreadsheet.
 Keep things in order by doing a little admin each week and filing at the end of the tax year will be simple.

 Small business insurance is a must.
 You wouldn’t drive your car without insurance, and while small business insurance doesn’t carry the same legal requirement, it’s not worth the risk of skipping.
 Even if you run your business out of your home, you should insure it separately, and add any equipment you keep at home to your home insurance policy.

 If you have contact with the public, even if it’s just at trade fairs and shows, you may also want to consider liability insurance to protect yourself further.

 This one is kind of in the middle.
-Spend a little on printing, promotion and making your life easier, but don’t feel that you have to hire an expensive marketing team to get noticed.
+You can spend a little on printing, promotion and making your life easier, but don’t feel that you have to hire an expensive marketing team to get noticed.
 Social media and digital marketing mean this is no longer the case.

-Social media is a fantastic way to get noticed online and drive traffic to your website and business.
+You can use social media to drive traffic to your website.
 Run competitions and giveaways to gain followers quickly, then maintain growth through consistent engagement and link sharing.
 You may want to spend some money on scheduling tools, so you’re not spending all of your time on social media.
 Another good option can be working with bloggers.
 Established bloggers can have a loyal and trusting following, and their websites and social media channels can get huge traffic.
 Hire a blogger to help promote your brand, and you could get great results.